lewis-kori/gridsome-portfolio/content/blog/prowebscraper-intro.md

 The second method is by hitting the `sample data` button.
 This extracts data from a single page in case your scraper has pagination enabled.

-Clicking on the save button will open a dialog that allows us to name and save the scraper for future purposes.
-A notification can be setup to let us know when the scraper completes it's task!
+Clicking on the save button will open a dialogue that allows us to name and save the scraper for future purposes.
+A notification can be set up to let us know when the scraper completes its task!

 ![running_prowebscraper](https://res.cloudinary.com/lewiskori/image/upload/v1607584044/blog/Screenshot_2020-11-26_Extract_webpage_1_vkabsm.png)